shootismoke/policies/terms/index.md

 # Terms of Service

-_Last updated: March 5, 2021_
+_Last updated: March 19, 2021_

 From everyone at Sh\*\*t I Smoke, thank you for using our products!
 We build them to help you do your best work.
-There are millions of people using Sh\*\*t I Smoke products every day.
+There are thousands of people using Sh\*\*t I Smoke products every day.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to the Sh\*\*t!
 I Smoke team composed of Marcelo S. Coelho and Amaury M.